 They’re also great for power outages as long as you keep them charged by making sure they get direct sunlight every day.
 A sunny window is a great place to keep them for this reason.

 - Make sure your jars are clean, and if you're using swing top jars, separate the lid from the jar and set the lids aside.

 - Using a sponge brush, apply a thin layer of tinted Modge Podge to the outside of the jars.
 The pattern your brush makes will impact how the light glows from the jar.
 I just did one thin layer to give them a vintage mason jar look, but you can do more layers for deeper colors.
 Set the jars upside down the skewers so they can dry.

 - While the Mod Podge is drying, separate the tops of the outdoor solar lights from the spikes and set the spikes aside.

 - Using the craft bond, place glue around the edges of the solar panel, being very careful not to get it on the actual solar panel.

 - Press it into the glass lid with the solar panel facing up so it gets sunlight.

-- Allow the solar panels to charge, and watch your kids smile when they come on at night.
+- Once both the Mod Podge and the craft bond are dry, put the jars back together.
+Allow the solar panels to charge, and watch your kids smile when they come on at night.